xarantolus/sensibleHub/README.md

    - `esc` for going to the main page
  * [Import](#Importing) songs you already have
  * Very likely works on your server, [even a Raspberry Pi](#Resources) works fine
+* Automatic dark mode: the site applies a light or dark theme depending on your system settings

 ### Screenshots